sfc-gh-dwilczak/tutorials/docs/engineering/openflow/connectors/postgres/index.md

 #### Ingestion
 For this section it's all about selecting what data you want and how often you want the warehouse to merge the changes into the final table.
-In my case I'll use the regex expression "replicate\..*" to grab all tables from the replicate schema.
+In my case I'll use the regex expression ``replicate\..*`` to grab all tables from the replicate schema.
 It's a comma seperated list if you want multiple tables or multuple schemas.
 ![UPDATE](images/41.png)

 #### Source
-Next we'll head to the final paramater source, well first edit the connection URL.
+Next we'll head to the final paramater source.
+We'll first edit the connection URL.
 ![UPDATE](images/42.png)

 The format here is as shown below:

 === ":octicons-image-16: Code"

-    ``` linenums="1"
+    ```txt linenums="1"
     jdbc:postgresql://<DATABASE URL>:5432/<Database Name>

 === ":octicons-image-16: Example"

-    ``` linenums="1"
+    ```txt linenums="1"
     jdbc:postgresql://danielwilczak.cdqmaq86m7gc.us-west-2.rds.amazonaws.com:5432/daniel
     ```